Herob527/astro-google-fonts-optimizer/README.md

 This package differs from original that it caches results using in-memory cache and retries queries on failure

-It'll become deprecated when original authors will accept PR
+It'll become deprecated when original authors will accept PR / add caching

 # Astro Google Fonts Optimizer 🚀